tn211/Plant-Bioinformatics/README.md

 and among the 7 genes in common between EA and ATTED-II<sup>22,25</sup>.
-For Cistome (**Figure 6**) using the crossover list, the highest score came from PRECONSCRHSP70A, which has been identified as a plastid response elements' (PRE) in HSP70A promoters isolated from *Chlamydomonas*<sup>26–28</sup>.
+For Cistome (**Figure 6**) using the crossover list, the highest score came from PRECONSCRHSP70A, which has been identified as a plastid response element (PRE) in HSP70A promoters isolated from *Chlamydomonas*<sup>26–28</sup>.
 It is thought to play a role in HSP70A induction from light and Mg-protoporphyrin IX.
 The second-highest score came from SURECOREATSULTR11, which forms the core of a sulfur-responsive